paulburkinshaw/appsec-labs/owasp-top-10-2021/a01-broken-access-control/missing-function-level-access-control/README.md

 ## Lab Application
 The example app is made up of:
 - An ASP.NET Core Web API app with two endpoints: `user/dashboard` and `admin/dashboard`.
-- An ASP.NET Core Web App that displays a simple dropdown selection with login button that allows selection between a basic user and an admin user.
+- An ASP.NET Core Web App that displays a Login page with a simple dropdown selection with login button that allows selection between a basic user and an admin user[[1]](#references).
 Once authenticated, a dashboard page is displayed with data from either the `user/dashboard` endpoint, or `admin/dashboard` endpoint depending on which user was selected.
-- An ASP.NET Core Web API authentication app with a `/login` endpoint used to simulate login functionality [[1]](#references).

 ### Application Flow
-- Selecting a user from the login dropdown sends a request to the authentication app's `/login` endpoint.
+- Select a user from the login dropdown.
-- An access token is returned from the `/login` endpoint which contains either a `User` or `Admin` role claim.
+- An access token is generated which contains either a `User` or `Admin` role claim.
 - The access token is used in a request to either `user/dashboard` or `admin/dashboard` depending on the role claim.
 - The data in the response to `user/dashboard` or `admin/dashboard` is displayed on a dashboard page.